-Matt Adair: Currently pursuing an MBA from Grand Canyon University; BS in Religion from Liberty University; serves as the Director of Services.
+Matt Adair: MBA from Grand Canyon University; BS in Religion from Liberty University; serves as the Vice President of Facilities & Services.

-Tiffany Garrison: MA in Intercultural Ministry Education and BA in Intercultural Studies and Bible & Theology Studies from Bethany Global University; TESOL certified through Asean Center for TESOL; 16 months of field experience in cross-cultural missions; currently serves as the Associate Registrar and Public Service Manager.
+Tiffany Garrison: MA in Intercultural Ministry Education and BA in Intercultural Studies and Bible & Theology Studies from Bethany Global University; TESOL certified through Asean Center for TESOL; 16 months of field experience in cross-cultural missions; currently serves as the Registrar and teaches Freshman Seminar and courses in Christian Ministry.

-Christine Ramirez: MA in Human Service Counseling with an emphasis on Crisis Response and Trauma from Liberty University; BA in Intercultural Studies form Bethany Global University; Certificate of Domestic Violence and Sexual Assault Advocacy Training from Cornerstone; Certified Mental Health Coach from Lighthouse University; Certified Prayer Minister from Singing Waters Ministry; Certified as Apprentice Trauma Facilitator from The Trauma Healing Institute; Certified God Encounter Facilitator from Harvest Home Ministries; Certified in Narrative Exposure Therapy from Minnesota Trauma Recovery Institute; Licensed Minister from Bethany International; 2 Years as Student Life Mentor at Bethany Global

-University; 2 years as Groups Coordinator at Singing Waters Ministry (Ontario, Canada); currently has been serving for 13 years as the Student Care Services Manager at Bethany Global University.
+Christine Ramirez: MA in Human Service Counseling with an emphasis on Crisis Response and Trauma from Liberty University; BA in Intercultural Studies form Bethany Global University; Certificate of Domestic Violence and Sexual Assault Advocacy Training from Cornerstone; Certified Mental Health Coach from Lighthouse University; Certified Prayer Minister from Singing Waters Ministry; Certified as Apprentice Trauma Facilitator from The Trauma Healing Institute; Certified God Encounter Facilitator from Harvest Home Ministries; Certified in Narrative Exposure Therapy from Minnesota Trauma Recovery Institute; Licensed Minister from Bethany International; 2 Years as Student Life Mentor at Bethany Global University; 2 years as Groups Coordinator at Singing Waters Ministry (Ontario, Canada); currently has been serving for 13 years as the Student Care Services Manager at Bethany Global University.